MITPAcademy/beta-monitor/README.md

 - **Googletrans** — Language translation.
 - **PyWin32 / win10toast** — Desktop notifications (Windows only).
 - **GitHub Actions** — CI for testing.

+---

+## 📝 License
+This project is licensed under the terms specified in the LICENSE file.